ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 There are two separate gossip streams:

-- SCT feedback, transporting SCT's from clients to auditors
+- SCT feedback, transporting SCTs from clients to auditors
-- STH gossip, sharing STH's between auditors/monitors
+- STH gossip, sharing STHs between auditors/monitors

 ## SCT feedback

-The goal of SCT feedback is for clients to share SCT's and certificate chains with CT auditors and monitors in a privacy-preserving manner.
+The goal of SCT feedback is for clients to share SCTs and certificate chains with CT auditors and monitors in a privacy-preserving manner.

-HTTPS clients store SCT's and certificate chains they see and later send them to originating HTTPS servers by posting them to a .well-known URL.
+HTTPS clients store SCTs and certificate chains they see and later send them to originating HTTPS servers by posting them to a .well-known URL.
 This is described in {{SCTfeedback-clisrv}}.

-HTTPS servers store SCT's and certificate chains received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
+HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them or making them available on a .well-known URL.
 This is described in
 {{SCTfeedback-srvaud}}.

-HTTPS clients MAY send SCT's and cert chains directly to auditors.
+HTTPS clients MAY send SCTs and cert chains directly to auditors.
 Note that there are privacy implications of doing so, outlined in
 {{privacy-SCT}}.

 ### HTTPS client to server {#SCTfeedback-clisrv}

 An HTTPS client connects to an HTTPS server for a particular domain.
-The client receives a set of SCT's as part of the TLS handshake.
-The client MUST discard SCT's that are not signed by a known log and SHOULD store the remaining SCT's together with the corresponding certificate chain for later retrieval.
+The client receives a set of SCTs as part of the TLS handshake.
+The client MUST discard SCTs that are not signed by a known log and SHOULD store the remaining SCTs together with the corresponding certificate chain for later retrieval.

-When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCT's.
-The client MUST update its store of SCT's for the domain and MUST send to the server the ones in its store that were not received from that server.
+When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCTs.
+The client MUST update its store of SCTs for the domain and MUST send to the server the ones in its store that were not received from that server.

-Note that the SCT store also contains SCT's received in certificates.
+Note that the SCT store also contains SCTs received in certificates.

 An SCT MUST NOT be sent to any other HTTPS server than one serving the domain that the certificate signed by the SCT refers to.

-SCT's and corresponding certificates are POSTed to the originating HTTPS server at the well-known URL:
+SCTs and corresponding certificates are POSTed to the originating HTTPS server at the well-known URL:

   https://\<domain\>/.well-known/ct/v1/sct-feedback

 The data sent in the POST is defined in {{SCTfeedback-dataformat}}.

-HTTPS servers MUST perform a number of sanity checks on SCT's from clients before storing them:
+HTTPS servers MUST perform a number of sanity checks on SCTs from clients before storing them:

   1. if a bit-wise compare of the SCT matches one already in the